 for part-time involvement, the workload should correspond to the number of working hours specified in Configuration settings.
 If a person is a contractor with 4 hours workload, his or her manager should not schedule JIRA tickets with a total remaining time estimate of more than 4 hours per day.

 There are two ways of how a workload can be calculated:

 Balance mode equally distributes hours for a set period.
 This is a default calculation mode.

 If a task is estimated for 10 hours, and a manager schedules it for 2 days, the system will automatically schedule 5 hours per each day for that task.

-Suits for : this way is great for individuals who have different types of tasks which they need to track on the constant basis. e.g. someone launched email campaign and needs to devote 2 hours in a day to this task.
+Suits for: this way is great for individuals who have different types of tasks that they need to track on a constant basis. e.g. someone launched an email campaign and needs to devote 2 hours a day to this task.
 Set the proper estimate and this task will be evenly distributed.

 Liquid mode – If a task is estimated for 10 hours, and a manager schedules it for 2 days, the system will automatically put all hours upfront: